-I have read numerous books, and I have watched many documentaries.
-Here are the resources that have influenced my approach to eating the most.
+I have read numerous books and watched many documentaries.
+Here are the resources that have influenced me the most.

 T. Colin Campbell, MS, PhD is a renowned nutrition, biochemistry, and toxicology research scientist.
 His book The China Study – based on a comprehensive twenty-year research project with the same name – explores the relationship between diet and the risk of developing disease.
 I was convinced to give up dairy products after I learned Dr. Campbell was essentially able to turn cancer growth on and off in rats by adjusting the amount of milk protein in their diet.
 His second book Whole explains how a "reductionist mindset" has influenced nutritional science and how/why the sum of whole foods is greater than their parts.